jessiepelosi/symbiont_tolerance/README.md

 # Thermal Tolerance in Octocoral Symbionts

-Code developed for Pelosi, Eaton et al. "Thermal tolerance in an octocoral symbiont and the implications for Caribbean octocorals through <i> in hospite </i> studies"
+Code developed for Pelosi, Eaton et al. "Thermally tolerant symbionts may explain Caribbean octocoral resilience to heat stress".

+Code was developed by J.A.
+Pelosi and C.P. terHorst.